jorgeserras/poke-forall/README.md

 # PokeForAll

-This repository possess the Front-End part of an application which displays pokemons fetched from a server which caches information from https://pokeapi.co/ and user authentication.
+This repository possess the Front-End part of an application which displays pokemons fetched from a server.
+The server caches information from https://pokeapi.co/ and also the users registered in the application.
 The Back-End Node server uses MongoDB.

 ## Usage